 In our opinion, the visit is quite interesting, but we expected a little more, at least more signposts with information on the various parts of the ruins.
 We felt we were in the middle of the remains without knowing what we were looking at exactly.

-Lastly, we can say that the best part of the attraction are the ruins, so we suggest making sure that these are open before making the trip to Aquincum.
+Lastly, we can say that the best part of the attraction are the ruins, so if you have limited time, we suggest prioritizing them over the museum.

 The Budapest Card offers a 20% discount.